wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 No two tasks can run at the same time.
 So the total execution time is the sum of the task execution times, i.e., 17.30 seconds.

 There are many other options!
-For instance, we could run the blue task using 2 cores, the yellow task using 2 cores, and the purple tasks using 4 cores, for the following task execution times:
+For instance, we could run the blue task using 2 cores, the yellow task using 2 cores, and the purple task using 4 cores, for the following task execution times:

   - Green: $1.00$ sec
   - Blue: $10 \times 0.9 / 2 + 10 \times 0.1 =$  5.50 sec